 Bekki has been working with Bear Spirit consistently since her earliest journeys.
 She comes from a lineage of women (first-borns) who all carry gifts traditionally associated with Bear Medicine: true dreaming, herbal healing and spiritual healing of body and spirit.

-Together we explore the traditional shamanic gifts of Bear through oral teachings of Asia, Europe and the New World, and through journeywork, song and dance.
+In this workshop participants explore the traditional shamanic gifts of Bear through oral teachings of Asia, Europe and the New World, and through journey work, song and movement.
 Those who work with Bear as a healing ally will initiate and dedicate a personal healing bundle.

 If you do not already work with Bear, discover how this energy manifests for you, and whether Bear will be a regular ally for you.
-If you already have made the Bear connection, deepen your knowledge through journeywork and discussion.
+If you already have made the Bear connection, deepen your knowledge through journey work and discussion.
 Learn how to use the gifts of Bear to help yourself and others.
-Come dance with Bear and with us!

 Dreaming the Journey